H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Playbooks/Enumeration.md

  - Browse to the open web server.
 If it tries to resolve a name of the app, go to /etc/hosts file and insert the IP and name of the web app to resolve through DNS.

+ - ALWAYS VIEW PAGE SOURCE TO CHECK FOR OTHER TECHNOLOGIES THAT MIGHT BE USED LIKE PLUGINS OR COMMENTS LEFT BY DEVS THAT MIGHT REVEAL SENSITIVE INFORMATION!

  - Use wappalyzer extension to enumerate for technologies used by the webapp.

  - Do directory fuzzing.